Skip to main content

 Biography

-Santiago joined the Department of Political Economy as a PhD researcher in the autumn of 2021, fully funded by the ESRC and the London Interdisciplinary Social Science Doctoral Training Partnership.
-His research focuses on complex governance systems, bureaucratic behaviour, and sustainable development.
-With a regional focus on Latin America, he is particularly interested in analysing the effects of public sector reforms on the ability of local governments to cooperate for achieving long term development.
+I joined the Department of Political Economy as a PhD researcher in the autumn of 2021, fully funded by the ESRC and the London Interdisciplinary Social Science Doctoral Training Partnership.
+My research focuses on complex governance systems, bureaucratic politics and environmental policy, with a focus on Latin America and the Global South.

-He holds an MSc in Social Research Methods from the London School of Economics (UK), an MSc in Applied Economics and a BA in Political Science from EAFIT University (Colombia).
-Santiago had previously worked as a researcher and consultant for the World Bank, the FAO-UN, the Colombian National Government, and the Metropolitan Area of Medellín (Colombia).
-He was also a teaching fellow at UNAULA (Colombia).
+I hold an MSc in Social Research Methods from the London School of Economics (UK), an MSc in Applied Economics and a BA in Political Science from EAFIT University (Colombia).
+Before joining King’s, I worked as a researcher and consultant for the World Bank, the FAO-UN, the Colombian National Government, and the Metropolitan Area of Medellín (Colombia).
+I also worked as a teaching fellow at UNAULA (Colombia).

 Research interests